jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were hard up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

-In contrast, our society is going backward.
+In contrast, our culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
 A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.

-But the bigger reason for our society's decline is our belief in Left and Right political ideologies.
+But the bigger cause for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) are never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
-Not only do partisan leaders avoid living on Main Street.
+Not only do partisan leaders avoid living on Main Street and never feel the pain of our everyday problem.
 Both ideologies were invented centuries ago; before humanity even had electricity.
-Their ideas and platforms are simply too old and outdated to give us happiness in modern civilization.
+Left/Right ideas and platforms are simply too old and outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 There's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.

 So, if you're not happy with your life, you're _supposed_ to change the philosophy that rules your nation.

 And now you should.

-Because this one virus is highlighting just how shaky our foundations really are.
+Because this one virus is highlighting just how shaky our foundations really are in the self-described "First World".

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
-Even if you agreed with it then, was that media circus really what our government and political energy should have been completely obsessed with only a few months ago?
+Even if you agreed with in November, was that media circus really what our government and political energy should have been completely obsessed with only a few months ago?

 Both partisan "side" are the faces of the exact same coin.
-When President Obama tried to overhaul the health-care system, was any commentator, strategist, or politician talking about pandemic plans?
+When President Obama tried to overhaul the healthcare system, was any reporter or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/PolishedSaneBooby" target="_blank" class="button small">Reader</a>

 _City fires plagued humanity for thousands of years.
 Until we used technology to overcome and prevent them.
-The invention dates are approximations because fire codes and equipment rolled out differently during the 1900s.
 Credit: Wikimedia Commons, Library of Congress, and Unsplash._

 Here's why.
 Instead of governing our society, Left/Right ideologues, commentators, and columnists have been blaming each other for their inability to get things done.

 I mean, if you ignored an election, would you even notice who won?
 If you looked at a COVID-19 infection map, could you uncover which states, provinces, and countries are governed by Left or Right parties?

 You couldn't, because Left/Right have no original ideas.
 They keep tinkering with government policy because neither understands how modern technology works.
-But no law encourages traffic, climate change, or forces our workdays to get more fraustrating.
-Remember, Harry Potter didn't write down new spells and assume Voldemort would go away.
+But no regulation or law encourages traffic, climate change, or forces our workdays to get more fraustrating.
+Writing down procedures and having meetings doesn't solve problems.

+That's why Harry Potter didn't write new spells and assume Voldemort would go away.
 Protagonists solve problems with real-life objects.

 This isn't just a pandemic.
 It's a test to see how well we can deal with life's inevitable challenges.
-Depressions, wars, famines, and epidemics are inevitable and not defeated by TV arguments or words in a regulation handbook.
+Outbreaks, depressions, wars, and famines are inevitable and not defeated by TV arguments or words in a regulation handbook.

 We're struggling today, because our political ideologies are so old they're stagnating our government, culture, and civilization.
 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.